iotaledger/iota-poex-tool/README.md

 It also provides backwards compatibility with the legacy network to verify previously issued proofs.

-* async publishLegacy(publishOptions)
 * async fetchLegacy(fetchOptions)
 * async verifyLegacy(fetchOptions, isBinaryInput, docpath)

-The legacy fetch-and publishOptions can be viewed [here](https://github.com/iotaledger/iota-poex-tool/src/models)
+The legacy-fetch options can be viewed [here](https://github.com/iotaledger/iota-poex-tool/src/models)

-When using the CMD these network-related parameters of the functions default to [these values](https://github.com/iotaledger/iota-poex-tool/src/config.json)

 ## Sample codes